EMERGENCY

 1. Clean the tooth without damaging it.

-Only hold the tooth by the crown (the crown is the smooth white part of the tooth normally visible in the mouth).
-You do not want to damage the roots.
-Do not scrape or rub dirt off the tooth.
-Do not rinse under running water.
-If the patient is calm and conscious, ask them to gently suck the tooth clean.
-Alternatively, rinse the entire tooth in milk or very briefly, in water.
+Carefully hold the tooth, you do not want to cause anymore damage.
+If the patient is calm and conscious, ask them to gently put the tooth in their mouth, cleaning it with their saliva.
+Alternatively, rinse the entire tooth in milk or very briefly, in clean bottled/distilled water.

-2. Place the tooth back in the mouth.
+2. Place the tooth back in the socket.

 3. Seek emergency dental treatment immediately